tedtoal/Button_TT/README.md

 }
 ```

-Notice that the Calibration button's outline and fill color are set to *TRANSPARENT_COLOR* so the label "Calibrate" will appear on the screen background with no surrounding rectangle.
-If the text were not fixed it would be necessary to use the screen background color instead of *TRANSPARENT_COLOR*.
+Notice that the label_Calibration and label_Touch button outlines and fill colors are set to *TRANSPARENT_COLOR* so the button text will appear on the screen background with no surrounding rectangle.
+If the text were not fixed and the screen were not being completely redrawn whenever the text was changed, it would be necessary to use the screen background color instead of *TRANSPARENT_COLOR*.

 Calibration requires that a "+" sign be drawn in two screen corners and then the user must click carefully on them.
 Define a function to draw the "+" signs: